EtherealEngine/EE-Bridge-Unity-API/React-Tac-Toe/tic-tac-toe.md

-A simple prototype, connecting a react app to the XR Engine for multiplayer game scoring.
-One player should be able to use the React app, while another plays in the browser from an as yet XR Engine Scene
+A simple prototype, connecting a react app to the XR Engine for game management, no 3D things required yet.